Approximating spaces of Nagata dimension zero by weighted trees: Introduction

 \subsection{Acknowledgments}

 We are indebted to Urs Lang and Stefan Wenger for reading and suggesting improvements to this text.
-The first named author would like to thank Anna Bot for helpful discussions.
+The first named author would like to thank Anna Bot for helpful discussions regarding the exposition of this article.
 We are thankful to the referee for bringing \cite{MR2304999} to our attention.
+We also thank the referee for a very thorough report that allowed us to correct many inaccuracies in the text.
 This research was supported by Swiss National Science Foundation Grant no. 182423.